 The blockchain contains a record of all transactions that anyone can view at any time.
 This record keeping system is decentralized, meaning no single person or entity has control over it.
 Different nodes or computer systems work together to mine, so the hashrate for a particular network is also decentralized.

 However, when one or more miners control a majority of the hashrate, the cryptocurrency network is disrupted.
 This disruption is a 51% attack.
 Those responsible for a 51% attack would then be able to:

 • Prevent transactions from being validated or confirmed

 • Block other miners from mining coins or tokens within the network

 • Reverse transactions to double-spend coins

-All of these side effects of a block attack can be problematic for cryptocurrency investors and those who accept digital currencies as a form of payment.
+These side effects of a block attack can be problematic for cryptocurrency investors and those who accept digital currencies as payment.

 For example, a double-spend scenario would allow someone to pay for something using cryptocurrency, then reverse the transaction after the fact.
-They’d effectively be able to keep whatever they purchased along with the cryptocurrency used in the transaction, bilking the seller.
+The malicious actor would effectively be able to keep whatever they purchased along with the cryptocurrency used in the transaction, bilking the seller.